ChristineDoty/christine-doty-prework/Module-2_Assessment/README.md

 # Greek Gods Word Game

-A simple hangman-style word guessing game.
+A hangman-style word guessing game.

 ## How to play